ErichStyger/CrashCourseC/Instructions/labs/functions.md

 * Extend the example to multiply the two numbers.
 * Implement a better error handling (no or wrong numbers entered).
 * Handle the division by zero check before calling ```divide()```.
+* Combine your example with using LEDs, for example you could turn on the RED led for an error, and the green LED if everything is OK.